MaxPhal/nnUNet4SoilXrayCT/README.md

 4. Place nifti_io.jar into the plugins folder of ImageJ (at ../Fiji.app/plugins").

 ## 2.1.6.
 Setting file paths
 Open the \_\_path__.py file (from this repository) with a Text Editor and adapt the paths according to your local installations.
-You have to define the path to your ImageJ application as well as the path to the nnUNet_raw folder (same as you set as an environment variable during the nnUNet installation).
+You have to define the four following paths:
+1) path to your ImageJ application,
+2) the path to the nnUNet_raw folder (same as you set as an environment variable during the nnUNet installation),
+3) the path to the images of your training data (input_dir_images)
+4) the path to your annotations (input_dir_masks).

 # 2.2.
 Data conversion
 This step takes the image and annotation files from two given folders, processes them and saves them as .nii.gz in the nnUNet_raw folder.
 Here, you have to keep in mind that our workflow was developed so as to work in a "folder-based" manner.